-Bose Sleepbuds review: Helpful, but needs improvement
+Bose Sleepbuds review: Helpful but needs improvement

 Competition

-There really isn't much competition if you're talking strictly about earbuds.
+There isn't much competition if you're talking strictly about earbuds.
 You can purchase a white noise machine, which isn't nearly as effective at masking the outside world (as I know from using multiples at once).
 There's also the option of playing white noise through your phone via one of countless free or paid apps.

 If playing white noise through an external speaker isn't sufficient, there are also headbands you can buy that mask the hard plastic of regular earbuds and make it easier to sleep.
 Those usually connect to your phone (or whatever MP3 device you choose to use with them).
-They're much less expensive, but also much less comfortable and don't have the modulation that Bose includes to prevent hearing damage.
+They're much less expensive but also much less comfortable and don't have the modulation that Bose includes to prevent hearing damage.

-If you're going decidedly low-tech, then you can also try foam or wax earplugs.
+If you're going decidedly low tech, then you can also try foam or wax earplugs.
 While these block out some sound, they don't have the masking capabilities of white noise.

 Conclusion

 The Bose Sleepbuds aren't perfect.
-They're pricey and there are some glaring omissions -- like physical controls -- But I bought these once, and if I misplaced them, I'd buy them again without hesitation.
+They're pricey, and there are some glaring omissions -- like physical controls.
+But I bought these once, and if I misplaced them, I'd buy them again without hesitation.
 I can't overstate the difference these have made in the quality and amount of sleep I'm getting.
 That alone makes them worth the price.
-You might not be okay with the compromises necessary, but to me, it's a small price to pay for a good night's sleep.
+You might not be OK with the compromises necessary, but to me, they're a small price to pay for a good night's sleep.